Get a structural engineer for your extension

 Before installing furniture and other fixtures or fittings, note every defect you find such as cracks, gaps in sealant, electrical faults, or tiling mistakes.
 Check that the water and heating work properly too.
 These should be reported to the contractor to ensure it's promptly addressed.

-SAM's surveyors are experienced in snagging surveys, looking to ensure that anything newly built is of high standard.
-They will provide a detailed report alongside photos.
+SAM's structural engineers are experienced in extension work, looking to ensure that anything planned to be built is of high standard and complies with building regulations.

 RICS Surveyors | Fixed Fees | Same week availability | Access arranged